craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/People and Places/Nations/Lands of Tetrimoc/The Outlands.md

 # Nomad Tribes
 The nomadic tribes of this area are, like thieves, forceful with their resource gathering, but unlike the thieves, few live to tell their tales.
 Food is a scarcity in the desert, and unlike the Thieves, the nomads do not grow and steal their food, but rather opt to eat whatever they can catch.

-Many people in [[The Golden City]] tell tales of the cannibalistic nomads of the outlands and, while meant to be exaggerated, most are true.
+Many people in [[The Golden City]] tell tales of the cannibalistic nomads of the Outlands and, while meant to be exaggerated, most are true.

 ## Weapons
-The nomads do not share the thieves cultural value on life.
-They generally use their natural weapons or bladed weaponry, finishing off and removing their prey before fleeing to consume it or continuing to fight for their lives, home, and resources.
+The nomads do not share the thieves cultural value of life.
+They generally use their natural weapons, preferring bladed weaponry secondarily.
+After maiming their prey, they remove them to consume their fresh kill.
+If necessary, a nomad will die trying to defend their kill, tools, or pack.